 Are there any benefits to long-distance?

-The biggest benefits of long-distance are not in the present, but the future of your relationship.
+If you continue with your long-distance relationship, you’ll find that the biggest benefits of long-distance are not in the present, but the future of your relationship.
 My husband and I spent most of our dating years in different states, and it was agonizing.
 Yet when I look back on our time apart, I can see how God used the experience to shape us into who we are today.